 RetentionRecall that data is held as the state of stored charge in an insulated cell.
 No insulator is perfect, and stored charges leak away all on their own, even if you're not using the device, and even if there's no window in the package.
 Higher temperatures cause faster leakage, and the effect is non-linear.

 Rated retention can be as low as 1 year!
 (One eMMC part that I know of is rated at 165 days at maximum rated temperature, which is clearly to be avoided.)
 Some vendors claim 20 years.
 Periodic refreshing can extend this, of course.
 The wear leveling system, as it operates, will be refreshing blocks for you, so that may be enough to keep you going.

 X-RaysX-ray radiation, like ultraviolet radiation, also enhances stored charge leakage.
-Are your devices mobile, do they tend to take many commercial flights, or go near a dentist or doctor's office?
+Are your devices mobile, do they tend to take many high-altitude commercial flights, or go near a dentist or doctor's office?

 OpacityWith the trend towards embedding erase/write control, wear leveling, and bad-block handling entirely into the flash device, it is becoming impossible to get any feedback on the effectiveness of the wear leveling algorithm, the incidence of bad blocks, or early warning on how wear is progressing based on erase slowdown.
 This opacity is not good if preventative maintenance is an intended feature of the product.
 The devices just work perfectly, all on their own.